-Guest Skeptics: Dr. Ryan Radecki is an Assistant Professor of Emergency Medicine – The University of Texas Medical School at Houston.
+Guest Skeptic: Dr. Ryan Radecki is an Assistant Professor of Emergency Medicine – The University of Texas Medical School at Houston.
 He has an amazing blog called Emergency Medicine Literature of Note.
 It is billed as musings on publications and studies relevant to EM & otherwise.
 You can follow Ryan on Twitter @EMLitofNote.

 This is the first episode of season#3 of the Skeptics’ Guide to Emergency Medicine.
-The goal continues to be to cut the knowledge translation window from 10 years down to 1 year.
+The goal continues to be to cut the knowledge translation window from ten years down to one year.
 The SGEM does this by using social media to provide you with high quality, clinically relevant, critically appraised, evidence based information.
 It is all part of the Free Open Access to Meducation movement.
 FOAM – Medical education for anyone, anywhere, anytime.

 We will continue to provide a weekly podcast critically reviewing a recent publication.
 The validated and reliable Best Evidence in Emergency Medicine (BEEM) appraisal tool will be used to review the manuscripts.
 Guest skeptics will be invited on to help and give a variety of opinions.
 There will be more SGEM Classics with the Swami on historic, must know emergency medicine papers.
 Cheesy theme music mostly from the 1980’s will be selected to help with the edumatainment factor.
 And of course, cool skeptical prizes will be awarded to the keenest listener who answers the trivia question at the end of each podcast.

 I am also working on an exciting new segment for the SGEM tentatively called “Hot Off the Press”.
 Can’t provide details right now but I hope it will help cut the KT window to less than one week.